harness/developer-hub/release-notes/self-managed-enterprise-edition.md

   ![](static/auto-suggestion.png)

   This issue is fixed.
 Automatic suggestions now appear and you can use them when creating pipelines and templates.
+- The error message displayed for the version dropdown when parent fields were empty was unclear.
+(CDS-54204)

+  This issue is fixed.
+The error message now displays a proper error summary.
+- Removal of the **Project Overview** page introduced user workflow confusion.
+(CDS-54123)

+  This issue is fixed.
+The **Project Overview** page now displays when you open a CD module.
 - The artifactory **Artifact Details** settings were not updated when a new repository was selected.
 (CDS-54087)

   When you select a new repository, the settings are now cleared, and you can select new values for the new repository.
 - Harness was unable to fetch Docker images even if the service account had proper permissions.
 (CDS-54085, ZD-39980, ZD-40582)